formancehq/docs/oss/ledger/numscript/multi-source/index.md

 ### What's going on here?

-Just like in the original pony purchase, we are asking Numary Ledger to split the cost 50-50 between `donnameagle` and `tomhaverford`.
+Just like in the original pony purchase, we are asking Formance Ledger to split the cost 50-50 between `donnameagle` and `tomhaverford`.
 But, we've added a nested constraint on how we spend `donnameagle`'s coin.
 First, we use the `max` keyword to indicate that no more than 10 coins should be taken from her main account.
 Then we add a backup account—her treasure chest—to take the remainder of her share from.

 ## Going further